Empowerment in the Workplace: What It Is and Why It Matters

 4. Make space for creative work

 It’s hard for employees to feel engaged with their work if they’re boxed into a rigid set of tasks every hour they’re on the clock.
 Give staffers space to stretch beyond their typical skill sets by involving them in new and interesting projects.
 Offer direction and provide structure, then back off and see what they come up with.
-This not only builds trust between managers and teams, but gives employees a chance to develop new skills.
+This not only builds trust between managers and teams but gives employees a chance to develop new skills.

 5. Hold employees accountable

 Empowerment in the workplace isn’t all sunshine and daisies.
 Giving workers autonomy means sometimes they’re going to make the wrong decisions.
 There will be failures and disappointments.
-In a culture of empowerment, managers support their employees in taking ownership of those failures, analyzing how they happened, identifying lessons learned, and forging a path forward with the newfound insights.
+In a culture of empowerment, managers support their employees in taking ownership of those failures, analyzing how they happened, identifying lessons learned, and forging a path forward with newfound insights.

 6. Prioritize company culture

-We’ve mentioned company culture several times already, but it’s not something where you just say the word ‘empowerment’ and it materializes overnight.
+We’ve mentioned company culture several times already, but it’s not something where you just say the word ‘empowerment,’ and it materializes overnight.
 Building a culture of empowerment requires strategic planning and intentional decision-making over the long term.
-It also requires putting your money where your mouth is and allocating resources to initiatives that support employee wellbeing, innovation, creative thinking, and transparency.
+It also requires putting your money where your mouth is and allocating resources to initiatives that support employee well-being, innovation, creative thinking, and transparency.

 7. Invest in technology